Ector County License Hearing Guide

 How to Prepare

-- Gather Evidence: Gather any evidence that supports your case.
-This might include:
+- Gather Evidence: Collect any evidence that supports your case.
+This might include witness statements, videos, photos, or any other documentation that challenges the DPS's claims.

 Possible Outcomes

-- Suspension Upheld: If the hearing officer finds that the DPS proved its case, your license will be suspended for the applicable period.
+- Suspension Upheld: If the administrative law judge finds that the DPS met its burden of proof, your license suspension will be upheld.

-- Suspension Overturned: If the hearing officer finds that the DPS did not prove its case, your license will not be suspended.
+- Suspension Overturned: If the administrative law judge finds that the DPS did not meet its burden of proof, your license suspension will be overturned, and your driving privileges will be reinstated.

-- What You Can Drive For: An occupational license typically allows you to drive to and from:
+- What You Can Drive For: A restricted license typically limits you to driving for specific purposes, such as commuting to and from work, attending school, or going to medical appointments.

-- Costs and Application Process: The application process involves filing a petition with the court, providing supporting documentation, and paying applicable fees.
-A DUI attorney can assist with this process.
+- Costs and Application Process: Applying for a restricted license involves filing a petition with the court and paying associated fees.

-- IID Requirement: The court may require you to install an Ignition Interlock Device (IID) in your vehicle as a condition of the restricted license.
+- IID Requirement: Depending on the circumstances of your DWI, you may be required to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining a restricted license.

 Getting Your License Back